 You need to feel that stretching band of connection.
 But the band needs to be flexible.
 All involved need to feel the ebb and flow.
 You need to pull them in and let them pull away.
 You need to make sure that your prospect is feeling the tug (to get more involved), but not feeling trapped or overwhelmed.

 It’s a delicate dance.
 The dance steps take practice, but it’s necessary to feel the “music” so you can control the “Buyers Journey”.

 Beyond the Metaphors

 Elasticity is more than being flexible in your give-and-take during your engagements, it’s also being flexible with yourself.
 It’s making sure that you “Snap Out of It!” when that client you just spent an hour with walks away without purchasing.
 It can be hard to shake off!

 You were positive they were buying.
 They asked all the normal buying questions.
 They had the perfect spot or it was the perfect gift or whatever.
 They breezed through the buyer’s journey, got into what seemed like a solid Decision Stage and then, asked for your card to go and “think about it”.

 Assuming you followed the thirteen steps in the Departure List, you must brush yourself off and get back on that roller coaster ride.
-You cannot dwell on the past when a new face and fresh heart arrives.
+You cannot dwell on the past when a new face and a fresh heart arrives.
 You must BE HERE NOW and begin your new engagement with all it’s special and unique dance steps.

 A special checklist in the newest edition

 There have been a few changes to the guidebook (grammar and spelling correction included!) over the 3 editions that have been completed so far.
 The last two editions have a checklist that many have reported is a real game-changer.
 I created it as a quick checklist after every “close encounter”.
 And I want to share it here as an image and as a PDF that you can download, too.

 and keep this with you at all future shows!